Fine Needle Aspiration for Dogs

 If your veterinarian thinks it is needed, they will likely want to do it right away, during your veterinary visit.

-Most veterinarians examine the slides themselves and make a report.
 Sometimes they also want a pathologist’s opinion.
 Pathologists specialize in evaluating cells and think about them every day, making them an excellent resource for cases that may be difficult to interpret or diagnose.
-If necessary, your veterinarian may recommend sending the sample out to a lab for a pathologist to review the slide.
+If a pathologist needs to take a look, your veterinarian will send the sample out to a lab for a pathologist review.

 When a Fine Needle Aspiration Is Recommended